hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the directory `sdk/data/saved/address_book` for the latest files
   * usedAddressBook_v1_<date>.txt
-    * **matches the addresses in the config.txt, including weight value. (differs from previous section)**
+    * matches the addresses in the config.txt, including weight value.
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
-    * **The state saved address book is the config.txt addresses with weight values incrementally increasing starting from 0 (differs from previous section)**
+    * The state saved address book is the same as what is in config.txt
-    * **the used address book matches the content of the non-debug .txt file. (differs from previous section)**
+    * the used address book matches the content of the non-debug .txt file.